VoltDB/voltdb/examples/README.md

 Use VoltDB's strong consistency and stored procedure logic to compute a running standard deviation on call length by agent.
 This is not a trivial thing to compute without strong consistency.
 Thankfully VoltDB provides strong consistency, making solving this problem much easier.
 The provided HTML dashboard shows a top-N list of agents by standard deviation.

+### compound-proc
+This simple example demonstrates the use of the VoltCompoundProcedure feature, introduced in VoltDB V11.4.
+A compound procedure is a non-transactional stored procedure that executes in an instance of the VoltDB server and can call other 'regular' stored procedures, where these sub-procedures can be independently partitioned.

 ### contentionmark
 ContentionMark is a small VoltDB application that measures VoltDB throughput under extreme contention.
 By default, ContentionMark creates one row, then updates it as fast as VoltDB will let it, one transaction per update.